Debt Optimization Framework For Financial Independence

 In our 30s, we are sick and tired of paying rent.
 Therefore, we leverage up 7:1 to own a property that will crush our finances if we need to sell in a down market.
 Follow my 30/30/3 rule for home buying instead.

-Make no mistake about it.
-Debt is a manifestation of greed.
+Make no mistake about it—debt is a manifestation of greed.
 Which means I'm one greedy bastard!
-I wanted to live a nicer lifestyle and I wanted to get rich as young as I possibly could.
-In my 20s and early 30s, the biggest risk I feared was not taking enough risk.
+I wanted to live a nicer lifestyle and get rich as young as possible.
+In my 20s and early 30s, my biggest fear was not taking enough risk.

-Some of you might be thinking you aren't greedy for having debt.
-But deep down, you know what I'm saying is true.
-Not only are you greedy, you're impetuous to boot.
-But don't be ashamed.
-If managed properly, greed can often be good when it comes to reaching financial independence sooner.
+Some of you might be thinking you’re not greedy for having debt.
+But deep down, you know what I’m saying is true.
+Not only are you greedy, but you're also a bit impetuous.
+But don’t be ashamed—when managed properly, greed can actually help you reach financial independence sooner.

-In this post, I share with you my debt history followed by a debt optimization framework to help you build wealth faster while minimizing the chances of a financial blowup.
+In this post, I share my debt history and a debt optimization framework to help you build wealth faster while minimizing the risk of a financial blowup.

 A Stroll Down Debt Lane